trinker/hclustext/README.md

 ![](inst/figure/unnamed-chunk-16-1.png)

-The distribution of turns of talk on clusters looked much better distributed.
+The distribution of turns of talk looked much more dispersed across clusters.
 I used `k = 60` for the number of topics.

     k <- 80
     ca4 <- assign_cluster(myfit4, k = k)